rogdooley/OSEP-Code-And-Notes/Notes/Modules/14 Linux Lateral Movement.md

 Where `inventory_file` contains the list of hosts on which this playbook should be executed.

-### Security Considerations

-- **Access Control**: Make sure that only authorized users can execute this playbook, as creating an SSH key in the root user's `.ssh` folder can provide root-level access to the system.
-- **Key Management**: Manage and protect the generated SSH key carefully, especially if it's intended for sensitive operations.

-This playbook is a simple example and can be expanded or modified to suit more complex use cases, such as adding the key to multiple hosts or integrating with a key management system.

-Yes, Ansible can be misused to leak sensitive data, especially through the improper handling of module parameters.
-Below are some examples of how this can be done and suggestions for SIEM rules to monitor for such activities.

 ### Examples of Sensitive Data Leaks Using Ansible Module Parameters